erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 At the same time there are some alternative data structures that provide similar functionality but different set of trade-offs.
 All this makes the topic pretty dynamic and full of interesting ideas.
-I'll try to describe some of those ideas I find interesting in the following sections.
+I'll try to describe some of those designs I find interesting in the following sections.
 Keep your eyes opened, you will probably notice many common patterns.

 ### 5.1 Partitioned B-tree